-The first part of the course begins with an introduction to presentations and the list of problems of M. Dehn.
-It continues with the theory of group actions on trees and the structural study of fundamental groups of graphs of groups.
+The course begins with an introduction to presentations and the list of problems of Max Dehn.
+It continues with the study of actions of groups on trees and the decomposition of infinite groups into simpler building blocks that such an action can yield.
+It provides a structural study of fundamental groups of graphs of groups.

-The second part of the course focuses on modern geometric techniques and it provides an introduction to the theory of Gromov hyperbolic groups.
+The second part of the course focuses on modern geometric techniques and introduces a few key results from the theory of Gromov hyperbolic groups.